beyond-all-reason/spring/rts/lib/mimalloc/readme.md

   heap vulnerabilities.
 The performance penalty is usually around 10% on average over our benchmarks.
 - __first-class heaps__: efficiently create and use multiple heaps to allocate across different regions.
   A heap can be destroyed at once instead of deallocating each object separately.
 - __bounded__: it does not suffer from _blowup_ \[1\], has bounded worst-case allocation
-  times (_wcat_), bounded space overhead (~0.2% meta-data, with at most 12.5% waste in allocation sizes), and has no internal points of contention using only atomic operations.
+  times (_wcat_), bounded space overhead (~0.2% meta-data, with low internal fragmentation), and has no internal points of contention using only atomic operations.
 - __fast__: In our benchmarks (see [below](#performance)),
   _mimalloc_ outperforms other leading allocators (_jemalloc_, _tcmalloc_, _Hoard_, etc),